duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

-				- **flap**: (or “tap”) involving momentary complete closure in which the active articulator logseq.order-list-type:: number strikes the passive articulator only once; it is one strike of a trill and similar to a stop except that the tongue is more tense and controlled than in a stop; and
+				- **flap**: (or “tap”) involving momentary complete closure in which the active articulator logseq.order-list-type:: number strikes the passive articulator only once; it is one strike of a trill and similar to a stop except that the tongue is more tense and controlled than in a stop
 				- **approximant**: one articulator approaches another but generally not to the extent that logseq.order-list-type:: number a turbulent air stream is produced; there is usually open approximation in the three